 Page Contents: Brief Psychodynamic Psychotherapy

-In general, psychodynamic psychotherapy has developed as a less intensive—and less expensive—form of psychological treatment than psychoanalysis, but its premises derive just the same from Freud’s ideas about the role of insight in psychological healing.
+IN GENERAL, psychodynamic psychotherapy has developed as a less intensive—and less expensive—form of psychological treatment than psychoanalysis, but its premises derive just the same from Sigmund Freud’s ideas about the role of insight in psychological healing.
 Unlike the cognitive-behavioral treatments, which perceive the individual as a consequence of many stimuli from the environment, psychodynamic psychotherapy perceives the individual as an agent in his or her own behavior and seeks to help the individual understand the unconscious meaning—that is, the dynamics—of troubling symptoms.
 Thus, insight into the symptoms is valued as a far more helpful and lasting cure than merely “getting rid” of the symptoms.

 As a person grows and develops through childhood into adulthood, many environmental stimuli, of course, contribute to shaping that person’s attitudes and behaviors.
 Although quite a bit of this shaping takes place unconsciously, the outward manifestation of it all is called “personality.”